top of page

 It handles:

-• memory (so the agent remembers what it was doing)
+• Memory (so the agent remembers what it was doing)

-• permissions (so it can’t do things it shouldn’t)
+• Permissions (so it can’t do things it shouldn’t)

-• human approvals (for actions that need a second pair of eyes)
+• Human approvals (for actions that need a second pair of eyes)

-• logging and audit trails (so you know exactly what happened and when)
+• Logging and audit trails (so you know exactly what happened and when)

-• failure recovery (so a bad step doesn’t break everything)
+• Failure recovery (so a bad step doesn’t break everything)

-Put it simply:
+Put simply:

 Agent = LLM + Harness